 That first Thanksgiving was also a 3-day affair.
 Now, granted, travel took a while.
 So, it made sense to spend a little time somewhere before heading back.

 Today though, we’ve gone to the opposite extreme.
 We race to our destination, plow through a meal, then head out just as quickly to our next social obligation.
 We often overeat, but still end up feeling empty with regards to the important things like family time, relaxation, and gratitude.

-Even if you can’t make your Thanksgiving a three-day feast, consider making it last longer than the time it takes to dine and dash.
+Even if you can’t make your Thanksgiving a 3-day feast, consider making it last longer than the time it takes to dine and dash.
 Share the responsibilities of gathering or growing the ingredients you use.

 Cook together as a family.
 If your kitchen is cramped, then make a multi-course meal with a different cook tackling each dish.
 Do dishes between courses with everyone pitching in on the drying duties.

 Take time to savor the planning, preparation, and act of eating while intermittently allowing time to give thanks and reflect as a family.

 Amazon Prime did not deliver to Plymouth circa 1621.
 People had to use what was locally grown, hunted, foraged, traded or carted across the ocean at the speed of sails and wind.
 One of the ways you can step back in time and take a page from the pilgrim playbook is to plan your meal using only what you can locally grow or source.

 I know, I know…it’s so hard to eat locally and not everything you are used to may be available.
 However, you can find ways to go local while still having a wonderful meal.
 You just have to think outside the box – especially the grocery store instant mashed potatoes or stuffing kind of box!

 – Turkey Alternatives